A Glimpse of Laser Welding in Additive Manufacturing.

 A connector helps to attach the laser to the welding head and multiple connector types such as Quartz Block Head (QBH), D80, LLK-B, and SMA905 are available in the market.

-Debris and welding slag are common by-products from welding.
+Debris and welding slag are common by-products of welding.
 To prevent these from entering the welding head, a glass window acts as a stop-gap between the optical parts of the welding head and the working surface.
 The window features a drawer-style design that allows for easy replacement.

 Temperature sensors help to monitor the temperature of the laser welding head and ensure that it does not exceed the working temperature range.